 Suggested food pairings

-- France: smoked trout
+- France: smoked trout and beet salad

 - California: coconut-chicken curry